Welsh BPS Entitlements User Guide

 Buying and selling entitlements and the National Reserve

 In order to claim BPS payments, a potential claimant must first acquire the appropriate entitlements for the land they wish to claim upon.
 Those that meet the criteria for the New Entrant and Young Farmer schemes are eligible to receive entitlements from the National Reserve.
 Those that do not meet the requirements for allocation of entitlements under these schemes must purchase entitlements privately.
-For more information on the entitlement trading market and for current prices and availability, please contact Jake Loftus (email).
+For more information on the entitlement trading market and for current prices and availability, please contact Alasdair Squires (email).

 Receiving entitlements from the National Reserve

-New farmers must be at least 18 years of age, must be in ‘control’ (have more than 50% of the shares and votes) of the farm business, their business must have started ‘agricultural activity’ in 2013 or later and they mustn’t have carried out any farming in the previous 5 years in their own right.
+New farmers must be at least 18 years of age, must be in ‘control’ (have more than 50% of the shares and votes) of the farm business, their business must have started ‘agricultural activity’ in 2013 or later and they must not have carried out any farming in the previous 5 years in their own right.